How to cut food waste for the climate

 4) Know yourself: Love cabbage but meh on celery?
 Or do you forget about everything that goes in your vegetable drawer?
 Take stock of what you really like to munch on and skip the rest.
 And store highly perishable foods in visible places — what you see is what you eat!

 5) Compost!
 This is a big one.
 Proper composting reduces the amount of methane food releases into the atmosphere as it decomposes.
 If you’re already proud of your compost pile, then kudos to you!
 Haven’t started one yet?
-No worries — our next climate guide will show you how to get it done right.
+Check out our composting guide to get it done right.

 The big picture